Yanet Garcia Rocks Tight Knit Dress To Celebrate 13 Million Followers On Instagram

-Yanet Garcia took to her popular Instagram page yesterday to share a photo in a tight knit dress to celebrate another huge milestone in her career.
+Yanet Garcia took to her popular Instagram page yesterday and shared a photo of her in a tight knit dress to celebrate another huge milestone in her career.
 Ever since earning the title of “World’s Hottest Weather Girl,” Garcia has been gaining more and more followers on all of her social media accounts — especially on Instagram.
-Hitting 13 million fans on her page was a big step and the weather girl shared a series of photos to celebrate with her fans.
+Hitting 13 million fans on her page was a big step, and the weather girl shared a series of photos to celebrate.

 In the brand new multi-photo update, Garcia looked as happy as could be.
-In one of the images that was shared on her page, the dog lover posed on a balcony, holding a tray of desserts in her hands.
+In one of the images that was shared on her page, the dog-lover posed on a balcony, holding a tray of desserts in her hands.
 The jet-setter posed in profile, putting her enviable figure on display in a tight gray knit dress that hugged all of her stunning curves while accentuating her bodacious backside.
-The sexy outfit was short in length, offering a great view of her muscular thighs.
+The sexy outfit was short in length, offering a great view of her toned thighs.

-The Monterrey, Mexico native styled her hair in a simple fashion to match her casual dress, parting it in the middle and adding a few loose waves to the ends.
+The Monterrey, Mexico native styled her hair in a simple fashion to match her casual dress, parting it on one side and adding a few loose waves to the ends.
 Also in the photo was a set of balloons with the numbers 1 and 3 in purple metallic to celebrate the huge milestone.
 The second photo in the set showed Garcia with her boyfriend, Lewis Howes, posing on the same balcony.
-In that photo, the model held a gorgeous bouquet of flowers in her hand while cozying up to her man.
+In that snap, the model held a gorgeous bouquet of flowers in her hand while cozying up to her man.

 View this post on Instagram